-7.10 If dDuring the selection and evaluation stages of a proposed new site for a nuclear installation, if reliable evidence is collected demonstrating the existence within the site vicinity and site areas of a capable fault with potential for seismogenic (i.e. primary) fault displacement within the site vicinity phenomena, or within the site area, this issue should be treated as an exclusionary attribute (see para.
+7.10 During the selection and evaluation stages of a proposed new site for a nuclear installation, if reliable evidence is collected demonstrating the existence of a capable fault with potential for seismogenic (i.e. primary) fault displacement within the site vicinity, or within the site area, this issue should be treated as an exclusionary attribute (see para.
 3.8 of IAEA Safety Standards Series No. SSG-35, Site Survey and Site Selection for Nuclear Installations [9]) and an alternative site should be considered.